The Big Knife: Plot

 Meanwhile, Smiley arrives to tell Charlie that Dixie Evans, a starlet who was riding with Charlie on the night of the accident, is threatening to disclose the truth.
 Smiley suggests Charlie persuade her to keep quiet and leaves just when Dixie arrives.
 Alone together, Charlie tries to dissuade Dixie while being sympathetic to her acting career plight.
 However, she is willing to confess to hurt Hoff.
 Shortly after, Marion returns and Dixie leaves.
 Charlie gives an angered monologue while Marion makes it clear she wants to repair their marriage.

 Back at the studio, Hank tells Clarisse that he plans to leave Hollywood and write a new novel.
 Charlie returns home, where Smiley tells him that Dixie went to Hoff's office and caused such an upheaval that Hoff brutally beat her.
 Smiley tries to involve Charlie in a plan to murder her.
-With Marion now aware of Dixie's presence on the night of the accident, Charlie defies Hoff and insists that nothing happens to Dixie.
+With Marion now aware of Dixie's presence on the night of the accident, Charlie defies Hoff and insists that nothing happen to Dixie.

 Hoff and Smiley try to exhort once more by threatening to release secret recordings between Marion and Hank.
 However, Charlie does not feel threatened by Hoff, to which Hoff angrily responds he will ruin Charlie.
 Hoff and Smiley promptly leave.
 Nat promises Charlie he will fight off Hoff's attempts.
 While Nick draws a bath for Charlie, Marion plays the rest of the recording, to which she calls Hank stating she will not divorce Charlie.

 Buddy walks in, weeping, after discovering Charlie's affair with Connie.
 Buddy spits in Charlie's face and leaves.
 On his way upstairs, Charlie and Marion reaffirm their love for each other.
 Smiley returns to telephone Hoff and tells him that Dixie was struck dead by a bus.
 Marion blames Smiley and notices water dripping through the ceiling.
 Smiley calls the studio, dictating an obituary with lies claiming Charlie died of a heart attack.